JuliaDynamics/DynamicalBilliards.jl/docs/src/ray-splitting.md

     The function `reset_billiard!(bd)` turns all `pflag`s to `true`.

-!!! important "Angle of refraction is clamped"
+!!! important "Angle of refraction is clamped for magnetic propagation."
-    Internally we clamp the output of the angle of refraction function to `-π/2 + 0.1 ≤ θ ≤ π/2 - 0.1`.
+    Internally we clamp the output of the angle of refraction function in the case of magnetic propagation.
+Let `c = DynamicalBilliards.MAGNETIC_CLAMP`.
+Then, the clamping we do is `-π/2 + c ≤ θ ≤ π/2 - c`.
 This is so that the relocating algorithm does not fall into an infinite loop.

 ## The Ray-Splitting Algorithm
 In this section we describe the algorithm we follow to implement the ray-splitting